Cruises to Port Arthur

 Visit the Isle of the Dead

-Take a cruise to the Isle of the Dead, located in the harbour off Port Arthur.
-A tour of the cemetary will reveal the place where around 1000 burials took place between 1833 and 1877.
-This trip is sure to give you a fascinating insight into the people who lived and died at Port Arthur.
+Take a cruise to the Isle of the Dead, located in the harbour off Port Arthur, and tour the cemetery in which 1000 people were interred between 1833 and 1877.
+Here, you’ll gain an insight into the many people who lived and died at Port Arthur.